isralduke/thatbook/20-proverbs.md

 > <a name="22:15">22:15</a> Folly is bound up in the heart of a child,
 > but the rod of discipline will drive it far from him.
 > <a name="22:16">22:16</a> The one who oppresses the poor to gain his own increase
-> and the one who gives to the rich—both end up only in poverty.
+> and the one who gives to the rich — both end up only in poverty.

 ### The Sayings of the Wise